alfredo1995/recyclable-scroll-view/README.md

 ScrollView.cs

-    Logic: Managing the content of the ScrollView, organizing the arrangement and spacing of child items within it.
+    Managing the content of the ScrollView, organizing the arrangement and spacing of child items within it.

     Initial configuration of a flexible content layout within a RectTransform, taking into account margins and orientation (horizontal or vertical).

 InfiniteScroll.cs

-    Logic: Implementing infinite scroll functionality for a ScrollView, allowing items to dynamically reposition themselves when dragging or scrolling the ScrollView.
+    Implementing infinite scroll functionality for a ScrollView, allowing items to dynamically reposition themselves when dragging or scrolling the ScrollView.

     Determining drags, scroll events, mouse scroll wheel movement, ScrollRect and handling them in view components